Search A M King

 • Plastisol coated Insulated Metal Panel walls.

-A M King met each challenge with smart solutions that ultimately led to successful, early completion of the project.
-The result is a complex, cutting edge, USDA-grade facility that adds multiple components to the area’s cold chain: customized food processing for local and regional clients, cold storage, distribution, culinary center and express purchasing for the general public.
+A M King met each challenge with smart Design-Build solutions that ultimately led to successful, early completion of the project.
+The result is a complex, cutting edge, USDA- and FDA-certified facility that adds multiple components to the area’s cold chain: customized food processing for local and regional clients, cold storage, distribution, culinary center and express purchasing for the general public.

 Alissa Brown